-- Make sure the seat belts are not twisted or caught under the seat and are arranged in their proper position and are ready to use. - Make sure the seat is securely locked by pushing forward and rearward on the top of the seatback or by trying to pull up the edge of the bottom cushion.
+- Make sure the seat belts are not twisted or caught under the seat and are arranged in their proper position and are ready to use. - Make sure that the seat is securely locked by pushing forward and rearward on the top of the seatback or by trying to pull up the edge of the bottom cushion.
+Be certain to replace head restraint.
 Failure to do so will prevent seat belt from proper operation.